Breakthrough AI Model Predicts Alzheimer’s Disease Progression

 In the past, I’ve seen similar technologies make a real difference.

-For example, AI has been used with great to predict the development of other diseases like and diabetes.
+For example, AI has been used with great success to predict the development of other diseases like and diabetes.

 So, based on this experience, I’d advise doctors and health organisations to embrace this new technology.